Members

 julieta Graduated in Physics from the University of Zaragoza after spending a year at Bath University (England) where she developed her passion for sports data analysis.
 She is currently pursuing a master’s degree in Big Data, Data Science and Artificial Intelligence at the Complutense University of Madrid.
 She is passionate about soccer, physics and sports, with several half marathons.
 She is currently a research assistant in the Complex Systems group at Universidad Rey Juan Carlos, where she analyzes complex data and provides support using advanced programming and analysis tools.

-• Javier Ortiz de Artiñano (Project Manager)
+• Carolina Contreras (Project Manager)

 External collaborators